How Much Compensation Can I Claim For A Serious Injury?

 Injury Through Medical Negligence

 Serious injuries that have been caused by medical negligence carry very heavy consequences not only for the victim but also for the medical practitioner who caused the serious injury.
 Therefore, these medical negligence compensation claims are amongst the most complex we handle.
-You will need the help of an expert medical negligence solicitor to have the best chance of winning your serious injury compensation claim.
+You will need the help of an expert medical negligence solicitor to have the best chance of winning your claim.

 Cerebral Palsy & Birth Injury Claims

 Despite the fact that modern medical techniques have made childbirth a much less traumatic experience for both the mother and child, the sad fact is, that birth injuries do occur, and in some cases, they can result in serious conditions such as cerebral palsy.

 Cerebral palsy is predominantly caused by either a) a badly developed brain (size, shape etc.) or b) damage to the major nerves leading to and from the brain.
 Both of these conditions can be caused by birth injuries.
 And in some cases, these birth injuries may have been down to medical negligence.
 We can help parents of a child suffering from cerebral palsy to claim the serious injury compensation they are entitled to.